ajanraj/ajanraj.github.io/src/content/post/March-12-24/index.md

 - Did a morning walk of 3.59km.
 - Meh!
 Another Boring day
-- Started Working on Data Viz assignment.
+- Started Working on Data Viz assignment (Made a lot of Progress).
 - Went to see one minute pitches in London Business School.
 It was really a good experience to see how early stage startups work.
 ---